Help organizations manage finances and solve business challenges by earning one of SNHU's finance or accounting degrees online or on campus.

 At just $320 per credit hour for undergraduate credits and $627 per credit hour for graduate credits, Southern New Hampshire University's tuition rates are some of the lowest in the country.
 We also offer a considerable discount to U.S. service members, as well as to their spouses, for both graduate and undergraduate programs.

 With our cost per credit, the average graduate degree costs $22,572, and the average undergraduate degree costs $38,400.
 With SNHU, you can earn your full degree online for the average cost of just one year of tuition at some institutions.
-And with tuition rates that have remained frozen since 2012, we are committed to keeping tuition costs low for all learners.
+And with tuition rates that have remained frozen since 2012, we’re committed to keeping costs low so you can achieve your goals.

 At SNHU, we also want every one of your hard-earned credits to count.
 With this in mind, we offer one of the most generous transfer rates of any school.
 You may transfer in up to 90 credits toward a bachelor’s degree or up to 45 credits toward a master’s degree.